nineworldsbooks/nineworldsbooks.github.io/_posts/2013-07-04-the-defiled.md

 More intelligent undead threats were devised primarily by GM intervention, but today I would like to open those doors to the public, and add a system whereby players can participate in the evil side of the shard.

 It should be noted that playing as a defiled is not easy, nor is it meant to be.
-You have several powerful advantages over players, but the system is designed such that while you pose a dire threat, as an individual minion of The Guardian, you are at a disadvantage over the forces of good.
+You have several powerful advantages over players, but the system is designed such that while you pose a dire threat, as an individual minion of the Guardian, you are at a disadvantage over the forces of good.
 Playing as an undead should be considered hard mode.

 ## The Defiled